-Harvard Health reports that through the practice of yoga, there is a noticeable reduction in stress.
+Harvard Health reports that through, the practice of yoga, there is a noticeable reduction in stress.
 In turn, this helps balance the nervous system and our internal stress response.
 By balancing the nervous system, it takes our mind and body out of the “fight or flight” response that causes anxiety and stress and creates a sense of calm and inner peace that helps deal with the difficulties faced in recovery.

 Yoga produces positive changes to the mind and body, including the ability to manage stress better.
 Stress can have damaging effects on both our mental and physical well-being.

-Yoga teaches us to focus our minds on the way we move and the way we breathe and how it affects our mental state.
+It teaches us to focus our minds on the way we move and the way we breathe and how it affects our mental state.
 We become aware of how the health of our body can influence the health of our mind and vis versa.
 It also teaches us to breathe correctly and to use our breath as a tool for managing stress and changing our mental state whenever needed.

-Yoga can help ease stress andtension and has the physiological effects of reducing the stress hormones adrenaline (epinephrine) and cortisol.
+This practice can help ease stress andtension and has the physiological effects of reducing the stress hormones adrenaline (epinephrine) and cortisol.
 This can have alone can have a profound impact on physical health.

 Building Awareness and Self-Acceptance

 Yoga teaches us to focus our attention within and explore the labels and identities we have created for ourselves.
 This process of exploring the inner workings the mind help to establish a more genuine identity and to help build a sense of self-acceptance.
-Yoga helps to understand how false labels and a negative self-image are at play in our subconscious and how that can wreak havoc that can contribute to substance abuse.
+It helps to understand how false labels and a negative self-image are at play in our subconscious and how that can wreak havoc that can contribute to substance abuse.

-Yoga is a great tool for building self-awareness and self-acceptance.
+Practiced regularly, it is a great tool for building self-awareness and self-acceptance.
 It can teach us to be more compassionate for ourselves and the world around us.
 Yoga provides a valuable tool for addiction treatment that can help balance our mental and emotional state.
 It offers the ability to manage the challenging aspect of addiction recovery and can be used as a tool for relapse recovery.